thobi85/tautulli-watched-sync/README.md

 # Tautulli watched sync
-Automatically synchronize watched TV Shows to Trakt.tv and movies to Letterboxd
+Automatically synchronize watched TV Shows and movies to Trakt.tv It can also used for the initial load from existing tautulli history to trakt.

 ## Setup
 Download `trakt_letterboxd_sync.py` and `sync_settings.ini.example` to your Tautulli host.